Fostering a common culture

 Methods

-Keywords related to scientific integrity and related fields (research integrity, responsible conduct of research, etc.) are used in 4 databases (EBSCO, Web of Science, Science Direct and PLOS ONE).
+Keywords related to scientific integrity and related fields (research integrity, responsible conduct of research, etc.) were used in 4 databases (EBSCO, Web of Science, Science Direct and PLOS ONE).

-The search is performed in both French and English.
+The search was performed in both French and English.

-Based on the reading of titles and abstracts, all scientific papers addressing research integrity matters are being considered.
-Opinions from researchers and preprints are also taken into account.
+Based on the reading of titles and abstracts, all scientific papers addressing research integrity matters were considered.
+Opinions from researchers and preprints were also taken into account.

-The primary objective of this scientific watch is to give visibility to research on research integrity.
-Not all the articles cited are necessarily read in full.
-We share articles even when they are not in open access.
+The primary objective of this scientific watch was to give visibility to research on research integrity.
+Not all the articles cited were necessarily read in full.
+We shared articles even when they were not in open access.